MaxPleaner/tagger/readme.md

+### Setup

+It requires one environment variable to be set, `MONKEY_LEARN_TOKEN` which is an api key from [monkeylearn.com](http://monkeylearn.com)
 Get similar companies via scraping linked in.

-It requires one environment variable to be set, `MONKEY_LEARN_TOKEN` which is an api key from [monkeylearn.com](http://monkeylearn.com)
+Other than that, it's standard Rails:

-Its a rails app, `clone`, `bundle` `rake db:create db:migrate`, `localhost:3000`
+`clone`, `bundle` `rake db:create db:migrate`, `localhost:3000`

+### main components / usage

+  - Rails app (server, HTML pages)
+  - Scraper command (call with `SelfScraper.begin("google")` in `rails c` when the server is running)

+### Usage

+Use the HTML interface at `localhost:3000`, or, alternatively -

 You can run the crawler by running `SelfScraper.begin("google")` in `rails console`.
 This example will start at the Google  page and move to "related" pages from there.
+- This automatically interacts with the server using `Mechanize`.
+- Eventually it will loop and stop finding new companies.
+- This is because of the redundancy in LinkedIn's 'people also clicked' section.
+- There are often small groups of companies which all link back to each other.
+- When this happens, the scraper will need to be restarted with a new company name.

-This will load up the 'companies' list and the 'tags' list.
-Note the 'clear cache' button actually wipes the entire database.
+Note the 'clear cache' button on the HTML site actually wipes the entire database.

 This is a HTML scaper, not an authenticated API application, so it probably has